-On calm and pastoral Ko Sukorn, water buffaloes outnumber the locals, and locals far outnumber the travellers.
-The not-so-easy-to-reach island is home to a slow-paced Muslim community that subsists mainly off agriculture and fishing, with tourism a distant third.
-Many of the few travellers who make it here settle in for extended stays, soothed to the bone by the time they leave.
+This less-easy-to-reach island is home to a slow-paced Muslim community that lives mainly off agriculture and fishing, with tourism a distant third.
+Many of the few travellers who make it here settle in for extended stays and return year after year, soothed to the bone by the time they leave.

 Most of Sukorn’s hilly northwestern terrain is blanketed in rubber trees, their splotchy trunks dripping white latex “sap” that’s tempered into sheets, hung out to dry and transported by boat to be turned into tires or shoe soles.
 Shallow-water fish traps and mangroves line much of the eastern seafront, sharing space with longtail boats nudged up to simple homes standing on stilts over the silt.